benhunt29/ecotone-project/README.md

 They work with “hybrid” companies like non-profits that have business activities, traditional corporations that have philanthropy, and B-corps which are for-profit corporations that includes positive impact on society and the environment.

 #Project:
-Would like a calculator to discover cost savings and environmental impact of upcycling (Reuse vs. Recycling).
+Ecotone would like a calculator to discover cost savings and environmental impact of upcycling (Reuse vs. Recycling).
 The application will be free and will allow unregistered users to use the calculator.
 If a user instead chooses to create an account, they will have the ability to create projects and save calculations to projects.

 #Details: